 system for the slower anaerobic bacteria to take care of.

-The X-Series DeNitrators are very compact in size and will fit under all aquarium cabinets (for individual sizes, please see the specific denitrator model).
+The X-Series DeNitrators are very compact in size and will fit under your aquarium cabinet (for individual sizes, please see the specific denitrator model).
 The filters promote the growth of anaerobic bacteria by creating an enormous surface area for the bacteria to live and help sustain it with a specially designed biological carbonate food source (included).
-There are no extra feedings required to the media.
+There are no extra feedings required.

 The X-series denitrators safely and effectively accelerate the reduction of nitrates into nitrogen gas.
-They will maintain LOW to NO Nitrate levels for many months before media exhaustion.
+They can maintain LOW to NO Nitrate levels for many months before media exhaustion.

-Please visit the individual DeNitrator (X-1, X-2, X-3 ) and its instruction guide for more information regarding the product.
+Please visit the individual DeNitrator (X-1, X-2, X-3 ) and instruction guides for more information regarding the product.